11 reasons to get an STI test

 Getting an STI test is a great idea for any sexually active person

-If you are sexually active it is important to get regular STI checkups.
-Getting a checkup helps to protect your sexual and reproductive health and protects any partners you may have from getting an STI.
+If you are sexually active it is important to get regular check ups for Sexually Transmitted Infections (STI).
+Getting a checkup helps to protect your sexual and reproductive health and protects any partners you have from getting an STI.

 1. Honestly, it’s not that big a deal